 It is interesting to think about all the stuff all around us every day, what we see, yet do not see.
-Like with a witness to a crime, we saw something, and our minds changed what we saw to something else.
-Like someone living with segregation, you see, but at the same time, you don’t see, the others.
+Like when someone witnesses a crime, they saw something and subsequently their memories of what they saw changed to something else.
+And like someone living in a segregated society, they see, but at the same time, they don’t see, the others.
 It it possible to teach yourself to see when you have been born and bred to unsee?
 Miéville responds in an interview with Random House Reader’s Circle, about the novel:

 “You cannot train yourself to successfully and sustainedly unsee and unhear – you do them all the time, but they also fail, repeatedly, and you cheat, repeatedly, in all sorts of small ways.
 The book mentions that several times.
 It is absolutely about absolute fidelity to these particular urban protocols, exaggerations or extrapolations of the ones that I think are all around us all the time in the real world; but it’s also about cheating them, and failing them, and playing a little fast and loose, which I think is an inextricable part of such norms.” (p.
 325)

-So for me, the underlying idea is: Beware what happens when there are laws and norms that forces people into unseeing and unhearing.
-That simple – and that complicated.
+So for me, the underlying idea of the novel is: Beware of what happens when there are laws and norms that force people into unseeing and unhearing.
+It’s that simple – and that complicated.